 Present Scenario – Improving Sales Force Effectiveness

-The organization must enable the sales force to identify the customer needs, thereby finding new ways to improve their business.
+The organization must enable the sales force to identify customer needs, thereby finding new ways to improve their business.
 Building an efficient organizational workforce means shifting the focus from price and profits to addressing the challenges faces by the customers, thus creating a win-win situation for both parties.
-To redefine sales processes to improve their sales force effectiveness, organizations must-
+To redefine sales processes to improve their sales force effectiveness, organizations must:

 - Enable their sales representatives to identify the challenges the customers face and develop solutions around it.
 The organization can achieve this by providing knowledge and information about the market.

 - Simplify the sales process to make it easy to understand and execute.
-The organization should arrange training and development programs to enhance the skills of the sales professionals.
+The organization should arrange training and development programs to enhance the skills of sales professionals.

 - The management should follow one rule: If you promise to deliver value to the customer, stick to it.
 It builds trust and ensures a long-term association between the two parties and retains the consumers with the organization.

-Customers decision-making process and their ever-changing buying behavior have coerced the organizations to adapt to these changes, thereby ensuring value creation for all the stakeholders.
+The customer’s unique decision-making process and their ever-changing buying behavior have coerced the organizations to adapt to these changes, thereby ensuring value creation for all the stakeholders.
 The businesses have realized that to survive as well as thrive in the market, they must devise strategies to improve the sales force effectiveness.